 Turk Mountain Trail: An Easy Summit Hike to Big Views Across the Shenandoah Valley

-This out-and-back hike begins across Skyline Drive from the Turk Gap parking area at milepost 93.5.
-It’s a stone’s throw from the Rockfish Gap entrance.
+This summit hike begins across Skyline Drive from the Turk Gap parking area at milepost 93.5.
+It’s a very short drive from the Rockfish Gap entrance.

 Trail Stats